 It means that you have been referred to the Office of Student Conduct for an alleged violation of University policy.
 Referrals come from a variety of places, including but not limited to, housing, campus police, faculty, coaches, etc. At this meeting, the Coordinator or Assistant Dean will discuss your rights with you, the information that was presented in the referral, and ask for your side of the story.

 A referral does not mean you are responsible.
-The violations are alleged and are pending until a full disciplinary investigation is completed.
+The violations are alleged and are pending until the full conduct process is completed.

 What happens if I don't attend the meeting like the notification letter says?

 A registration and/or transcript hold is placed on your student account preventing you from registering for future semesters and preventing the release of your transcript.
-This hold typically is not removed until the pending disciplinary matter is resolved.
+This hold typically is not removed until the pending conduct matter is resolved.
 If you live on campus, we will request that your locks be changed, and you will not have access to your room until you have scheduled an appointment.
 You will be charged for the lock change.

-What does Office of Student Conduct expect of me in this situation?
+What does the Office of Student Conduct expect of me in this situation?

 Cooperation and honesty.
 The disciplinary process is educational and requires that you own up to a mistake you may have made.
 You will be given all the information about how the process works and what you can expect during your initial meeting.

-What are the different steps of the disciplinary process?
+What are the different steps of the conduct process?

 Do I need an attorney?

 It is the choice of an individual student whether or not to retain an attorney.
 If you choose to have an attorney present during the initial meeting(s), the attorney may only act as your advisor.
 The advisor's role is limited to advising the student.
-An advisor can not make opening statements, cross-examine witnesses, engage in argument, or represent the student in any way.
+An advisor cannot make opening statements, cross-examine witnesses, engage in argument, or represent the student in any way.
 The advisor is simply there to encourage, support, and guide the student.
 Only students who are recommended for suspension or expulsion have an option to be represented by an attorney.